JacobJNilsson/data-ingestion-contract-generator/README.md

 - Schema mismatches between source and destination
 - Transformation logic that's hard to track and maintain

-This MCP server solves these problems with a **three-contract architecture (version 2.0)** that separates concerns and makes data pipelines explicit, validated, and maintainable.
+This tool solves these problems with a **three-contract architecture** that separates concerns and makes data pipelines explicit, validated, and maintainable.

 ## Three-Contract Architecture